Davidona/WhatsBot/README.md

 # WhatsApp bot using cleverbot AI

-Hi, here is a WhatsApp chat bot that uses CleverBot to answer chats.
+Hi, here is fun project that:
+a WhatsApp chat bot that uses CleverBot to answer chats.

 using: